 This, reasons Corbyn, is unfair on small businesses, because while all businesses will be paying less, small firms will be paying less less.
 ‘There’s clearly been a bias [against small businesses] here in the approach the government has taken,’ he insisted.

 He then revealed his own plan to level the playing field.
 While he intends to raise corporation tax to pay for more skills training, small firms will be exempt.
-He’ll also exempt small firms from onerous plans forcing them to report their finances quarterly, and create new regional development banks to fund start-ups.
+He’ll also excuse them from onerous plans forcing them to report their finances quarterly, and create new regional development banks to fund start-ups.